sammba-mri/sammba-mri/doc/introduction.rst

     :depth: 1

-What is sammba-MRI: small mammals neuroimaging with Python
+What is sammba-MRI: small-mammal neuroimaging with Python
 ===========================================================

 Sammba-MRI provides **easy-to-use** pipelines to process and analyze small mammals brain MRI multimodal images.
 Sammba-MRI will perform automatically several critical steps for MRI image analysis.

-° Conversion of Bruker DICOM files to NIFTI-1
+    * **Conversion** of Bruker DICOM files to NIFTI-1

-° Image quality assessment:
+    * **Image quality assessment**:

-* Image registration and creation of a template
-* Transformation of individual dataset to the template (or to an atlas)
-* Evaluation of cerebral atrophy on the basis of an atlas
-* Estimation of cerebral perfusion maps from FAIR EPI images
-* Resting state fMRI analysis connectivity  and brain images visualization are straightforward with nilearn once the registration is performed.
+        ° Image registration and creation of a template ° Transformation of individual dataset to the template (or to an atlas) ° Evaluation of regional cerebral atrophy on the basis of an atlas ° Estimation of cerebral perfusion maps from FAIR EPI images ° Resting state fMRI analysis connectivity  and brain images visualization are straightforward with nilearn once the registration is performed.

-Sammba-MRI integrates functionalities from a number of other packages (listed under the dependencies section below).
+Sammba-MRI integrates functionalities from other packages (listed under the dependencies section below).
 Examples include (but are not restricted to) mouse models of Alzheimer disease and mouse lemur.